 Ongoing Learning and Development

-As a main fundamental of Scrum is empiricism, ongoing learning and development is a core tenant of Professional Scrum.
+As a main fundamental of Scrum is empiricism, ongoing learning and development is a core tenet of Professional Scrum.
 Scrum is a team activity, but one where each team is small.
 The team requires all of the skills and experience to solve the problems it is assigned.
 To be effective, Scrum Team members work together and help each other.

 They often create communities of practice, participate in outside activities and are always looking for new ways to share experiences.
 They learn from others based on different experiences, grow their knowledge and improve as a part of a the global community of Scrum practitioners.

 Ken Schwaber describes a professional as someone who follows established rules for the profession.
 He also adds that to be a professional means embracing a set of ethical standards.
 These standards both unify members of a profession and define that profession to the outside world, as does the Hippocratic Oath for the medical profession.

 As Scrum is used in many industries and on various types of products at a global level, ethical standards may depend on the type of work being done and be defined by the industry, team and organization.